 So instead Cath & Jay focussed on what they’d learned from the Crete Street production, making further script-improvements and completing the full conductor’s & band scores, ready for publishing & international licensing by Stagescripts UK.

-In 2017, the opportunity has come to stage the first professional version at SunPAC in May 2018 (Brisbane’s newest performing arts venue) with a reunion cast of the lead actors, The Asteroids, plus a smaller ensemble, working with staging director Roslyn Johnson and Footlights Theatrical Inc.
+In 2017, the opportunity came to stage the first semi-professional version at SunPAC in May 2018 (Brisbane’s newest performing arts venue) with a reunion cast of the lead actors, The Asteroids, plus a smaller ensemble, working with director Roslyn Johnson and Footlights Theatrical Inc.

-In October 2017, Cath & Jay are launching an online crowd-funding campaign through Pozible to raise the funds to secure the SunPAC season.
+In October 2017, Cath & Jay launched a successful online crowd-funding campaign through Pozible to raise the funds kickstart the Footlights production.
+Following this, the decision was made to move to the more capacious Logan Entertainment Centre.

-Visit the Review page to find out what critics and audiences has to say about the debut production.
+Visit the Review page to find out what critics and audiences have had to say…